-Andy Cole serves as the ecologist within the department, bringing ecological understanding into the curriculum such that students’ thinking and their designs are enhanced.
+Andy Cole was named the interim head of the Department of Landscape Architecture, effective Jan.
+1, 2021.
+He also serves as an associate professor and the ecologist within the department, bringing ecological understanding into the curriculum such that students’ thinking, and their designs, are enhanced.
 He teaches the basic ecology course, including plant identification, and seminars ranging from restoration ecology to watershed stewardship.
 Cole tries to be involved within the various studios in order to assist students in applying ecological principles to their designs.
 He is a wetland ecologist by training, though he also has a wildlife biology background.

 Cole’s research interests lie with restoration ecology as it applies to damaged landscapes, usually wetlands.
 He has a long-standing interest in the creation of wetland ecosystems and their developing characteristics and function.
 He is also interested in how design decisions impact site and landscape ecology.
 As such, he is the director of a relatively new landscape architecture initiative – E+D: Ecology Plus Design.